Dutch arm of Air France-KLM to shed 7,500 jobs - report

 A company official could not immediately be reached for comment.

-KLM hopes the measure will help it to cut 4.4 billion euros (3.4 billion pounds) in outstanding debt by reducing costs, the report said.
+KLM hopes the measure will help it to cut 4.4 billion euros ($5.6 billion) in outstanding debt by reducing costs, the report said.

 Air France-KLM's plans to grow its budget brand across Europe angered pilots at the French arm of the business, who went on strike for two weeks in September, costing the company some 500 million euros.